daviebadger/notes/restructuredtext/restructuredtext.rst

 Inline Markup
 -------------

-Inline markup is a set of special constructs used inside body elements, which cannot begin or end with whitespace.
+Inline markup are constructs used inside body elements, which cannot begin or end with whitespace.

 Citation Refereces
 ^^^^^^^^^^^^^^^^^^